robinagist/ezo/README.md

 ##### ezo test client running against another instance of ezo in oracle mode

 #### NOTE:  Account management and transaction signing in the next alpha release.
 The Web3.py middleware layer for signing transactions transparently is still in testing.
-In the meantime, use your account addresses with your local node keys, or Ganache keys.
+In the meantime, use your account addresses with your local node accounts, or Ganache accounts.

 ### Install and Make A Project!!!